sdcTools/cellKey/README.md

     library(cellKey)
     ?perturbTable

 Once finished, the package will also contain a package vignette.
 The unfinished introduction vignette can be looked at using `cellKey::ck_vignette()` or via the automatically deployed documentation by clicking [**here**](https://sdctools.github.io/cellKey/articles/introduction.html).
-The complete [**documentation**](https://bernhard-da.github.io/sdcHierarchies/) is also updated automatically and can be browed online.
+The complete [**documentation**](https://sdctools.github.io/cellKey/) is also updated automatically and can be browes online.

-### Changes
+### Updates

 Updates/Changes are listed [**here**](https://sdcTools.github.io/cellKey/news/index.html).